chalermpongintarat/KPS-Beef-Cattle-Identification/README.md

 ## Credits

-Special thanks to
+Special thanks to:
 - https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python for providing a library used to enhance the muzzle print image.
-- https://github.com/kjanko/python-fingerprint-recognition for providing a library used to recognition the muzzle print image with SKimage and OpenCV the.
+- https://github.com/kjanko/python-fingerprint-recognition for providing a library used to recognition the muzzle print image with SKimage and OpenCV.